mahaloz/decompilation-wiki/docs/index.md

 </p>

 The Decompilation Wiki is a collection of categorized information on all things decompilation.
 From real-world applications to cutting-edge research papers, the Decompilation Wiki has it all!
 Join our Discord below for active community engagement.
+To get involved, see our [contribution guide](/docs/contributing.md).

 [![Discord](https://dcbadge.vercel.app/api/server/hE7prXNt7t)](https://discord.gg/hE7prXNt7t)